jim-easterbrook/Photini/src/doc/other/installation.rst

 Installation
 ============

-There are three ways to install Photini.
+There are several ways to install Photini.
-On Windows you can use an all-in-one installer.
+On Windows you can use an all-in-one installer or you can use MSYS2_.
-On some Linux distributions you might be able to use your package manager to install everything, or you may be able to use the package manager to install Photini's dependencies and pip_ to install Photini.
+On some Linux distributions you might be able to use your package manager to install everything.
 On other platforms you need to install several dependencies before installing Photini.

 All-in-one installer (Windows)